 I think the answer could be Private companies starting to offer there own Flood Insurance.
 Open market is always good for the consumer.Continue Reading

-One factor to consider when evaluating your risk of flooding is development and new construction in your area.
+One factor to consider when evaluating your risk of flooding is the development and new construction in your area.
 A development project or new construction can drastically alter how the ground around the project is cleared of trees and other brush that help absorb ground water, or if the project has large paved areas, like parking lots, that could impact drainage and run-off.
-This could be true whether it’s a relatively small project like a new home being built next door to something much larger, like a shopping center which may be large enough to impact flood risk for an entire neighborhood.
+This could be true whether it’s a relatively small project like a new home being built next door to something much more significant, like a shopping center which may be large enough to impact flood risk for an entire neighborhood.